Banner

 620

-Compared to other RISC designs, PowerPC chips were very cheap to produce, but average performers.
-The 620 was the first intended to compete with the best RISC of its time when introduced in 1995.
-But things didn’t go as intended and the 620 was introduced in late-1997!
-At that time it was outdated and even the 604e could be faster.
+Compared to other RISC designs, PowerPC chips were inexpensive to manufacture but delivered only average performance.
+The 620 was the first PowerPC intended to compete with the best RISC processors of its time and was originally scheduled for introduction in 1995.
+But things didn’t go as planned, and the 620 was not introduced until late 1997.
+By then, it was already outdated, and even the 604e could outperform it.

 The PowerPC 600 family against Intel CPUs The situation in mid-1994.
 Light grey CPUs were scheduled for 1995 and the 620 would allow the PowerPC to keep its price performance advantage.
 But it was 2-year late. (source: MPR 19940418)